pydantic/pydantic-settings/docs/index.md

 (depending on your OS and environment) may allow your dotenv file to also be used with `source`, see [python-dotenv's documentation](https://saurabh-kumar.com/python-dotenv/#usages) for more details.

+Pydantic settings consider `extra` config in case of dotenv file.
+It means if you set the `extra=forbid` on `model_config` and your dotenv file contains an entry for a field that is not defined in settings model, it will raise `ValidationError` in settings construction.

 ## Secret Support

 Placing secret values in files is a common pattern to provide sensitive configuration to an application.